-We apply our expertise within circular economic modelling, resource efficiency, environmental policies, Life Cycle Costs Assessment, sustainable business models and market exploitation strategies in projects supporting the transition to a circular and sustainable economy.
+We apply our expertise within circular economic modelling, resource efficiency, environmental policies, Life Cycle Cost (LCC) assessment, sustainable business models and market exploitation strategies in projects supporting the transition to a circular and sustainable economy.

 By-products for sustainable concrete in the urban environment